OHDSI/TheBookOfOhdsi/PopulationLevelEstimation.md

 ### Effect size estimate

 We observe a hazard ratio of 4.32 (95% confidence interval: 2.45 - 8.08) for angioedema, which tells us that ACEi appears to increase the risk of angioedema compared to THZ.
 Similarly, we observe a hazard ratio of 1.13 (95% confidence interval: 0.59 - 2.18) for AMI, suggesting little or no effect for AMI.
 Our diagnostics, as reviewed earlier, give no reason for doubt.
-However, ultimately the quality of this evidence, and whether we choose to trust it, depends on many factors that are not covererd by the study diagnostics as described in Chapter \@ref(EvidenceQuality).
+However, ultimately the quality of this evidence, and whether we choose to trust it, depends on many factors that are not covered by the study diagnostics as described in Chapter \@ref(EvidenceQuality).

 ## Summary